On Denoting

 "On Denoting" is an essay by Bertrand Russell.
-It was published in the philosophy journal Mind in 1905.
-In it, Russell introduces and advocates his theory of denoting phrases, according to which definite descriptions and other "denoting phrases ... never have any meaning in themselves, but every proposition in whose verbal expression they occur has a meaning."
+It was published in the philosophy journal Mind in October 1905.
+In the essay, Russell introduces and advocates his theory of denoting phrases, according to which definite descriptions and other "denoting phrases ... never have any meaning in themselves, but every proposition in whose verbal expression they occur has a meaning."
 This theory later became the basis for Russell's descriptivism with regard to proper names, and his view that proper names are "disguised" or "abbreviated" definite descriptions.

 In the 1920s, Frank P. Ramsey referred to the essay as "that paradigm of philosophy".
 In the Stanford Encyclopedia of Philosophy entry Descriptions, Peter Ludlow singled the essay out as "the paradigm of philosophy", and called it a work of "tremendous insight"; provoking discussion and debate among philosophers of language and linguists for over a century.

 The "denoting phrase"

 Russell's concept of a denoting phrase

 For Russell, a denoting phrase is a semantically complex expression that can serve as the grammatical subject of a sentence.
 Paradigmatic examples include both definite descriptions ("the shortest spy") and indefinite descriptions ("some sophomore").
 A phrase does not need to have a denotation to be a denoting phrase: "the greatest prime number" is a denoting phrase in Russell's sense even though there is no such thing as the greatest prime number.
 According to Russell's theory, denoting phrases do not contribute objects as the constituents of the singular propositions in which they occur.
 Denotation, in other words, is a semantically inert property, in this view.
 Whereas Frege held that there were two distinct parts (or aspects) of the meaning of every term, phrase, or sentence (its sense and reference: Sinn and Bedeutung), Russell explicitly rejects the notion of sense (Sinn), and gives several arguments against it.